Lisa Morton: Biography

 Morton was born in Pasadena, California, and entered the film industry in 1979 as a modelmaker on Star Trek: The Motion Picture.
 In 1988 she co-wrote (with make-up effects expert Tom Burman) Life On the Edge, which was later re-titled Meet the Hollowheads; she also served as an Associate Producer on the film, and received an acting credit as "the Edge Slut" (in a scene that was cut from the film).
 The film was shown at the Odeon London Film Festival, was selected to appear in London’s Shock Around the Clock Film Festival for 1989 and was one of 12 films selected to appear in the Avoriaz Film Festival.

 Morton also co-wrote the films Adventures in Dinosaur City, Tornado Warning, and Blood Angels.
 As an animation writer, she wrote for the series Sky Dancers and Dragon Flyz.

 In the 1990s, Morton began publishing short horror fiction.
-In 2006, her short story "Tested" (from Cemetery Dance magazine) won the Bram Stoker Award for Best Short Fiction.
+In 2006, her short story "Tested" (from Cemetery Dance) won the Bram Stoker Award for Short Fiction.
 In 2009, she edited the anthology Midnight Walk, and her first novella, The Lucid Dreaming, was published by Bad Moon Books and went on to win the Bram Stoker Award for Best Long Fiction.

 Her second novella, The Samhanach, was nominated for the Bram Stoker Award for Best Long Fiction, and was named the top pick in the 2011 reviewer poll by Monster Librarian.

 Her first novel, The Castle of Los Angeles, was published in 2010 by Gray Friar Press.
 It won the Bram Stoker Award for Best First Novel (tie) and was nominated for “Best Small Press Chill” by the 4th Annual Dark Scribe Awards.

 Her 2013 novel Malediction was nominated for the Bram Stoker Award for Best Novel.

 Morton has also worked as an editor.
 Her anthology Midnight Walk (2009) received a nomination for the Bram Stoker Award for Best Anthology and won the Black Quill Award for Best Dark Genre Anthology.
 Her 2017 Halloween-themed anthology Haunted Nights (co-edited with Ellen Datlow) received a starred review from Publishers Weekly.